 In 2007, a strategic partnership with a German carrier was formed, with the German airline acquiring a 24% stake.
 This alliance enabled both airlines to expand their market presence and streamline operations.

-By 2010, the German partner increased its ownership to 49.9%, further integrating the two companies’ operations and giving the Austrian carrier access to more slots in key airports.
+By 2010, the German partner had increased its ownership to 49.9%, further integrating the two companies’ operations and giving the Austrian carrier access to additional slots at key airports.

-From 2012 to 2015, under the German airline’s wing, the company focused on expanding its services to popular tourist destinations from Austria and Germany while modernizing its fleet with new Airbus A321 aircraft.
+From 2012 to 2015, under the German airline’s wing, the company focused on expanding its services to popular tourist destinations in Austria and Germany while modernizing its fleet with new Airbus A321 aircraft.

 In 2016, plans were announced to sell the Austrian airline to Etihad Airways as part of a broader restructuring effort.
 However, the deal fell through.